Coordination office MSD

 Camelia Chebbi heads the coordination office of the Master's program in Sustainable Development since February 2005.
 Previously, she worked on a project with the Swiss Red Cross in Bolivia with special focus on organizational development and public health.
 As a research assistant at the seminar of anthropology at the University of Basel, Camelia Chebbi dealt with socio-cultural aspects of sustainable tourism development in the South.
 Before that, she was managing coordinator of the Frauenstadtrundgang Basel.
 Her commitment to the problems of indigenous peoples led to her joining the Danish NGO International Work Group of Indigenous Affairs (IWGIA) as Swiss representative on the international board.
 She also worked for several years as a department assistant at the Museum der Kulturen (Dep. of the Americas, Basel).

-She graduated at the University of Basel with a licentiate (1999) in Cultural Anthropology and Spanish Philology after stays in Spain, Neuchâtel and a field research in Costa Rica.
+She graduated at the University of Basel with a Master of Arts (formerly: licentiate) in Cultural Anthropology and Spanish Philology after stays in Spain, Neuchâtel and a field research in Costa Rica.
 Furthermore, she completed a postgraduate degree in development and cooperation at the ETH Zurich (MAS International Development, 2004), and one in Non Profit-Public Management at Fachhochschule Nordwestschweiz (MAS NPPM, 2015).